Wobblyyyy/docs/pathfinder2/documentation.md

 ```

 ##### Binding joysticks
 How else can you drive the robot?
 Exactly.
+You'll most likely need to bind
+joysticks to drive your robot during tele-op.
 ```java
 import me.wobblyyyy.pathfinder2.utils.SupplierFilter;
 import me.wobblyyyy.pathfinder2.Pathfinder;